itinerantfoodie/itinerantfoodie.github.io/_posts/2016-10-19-qantas-lounge-hong-kong.md

 #### Minuses

 * Internet is slow at the best times to be at the lounge.
+However you can use the HK terminal wifi which is consistently good.
 * No boarding announcements for non-QF flights (however, you shouldn't spend too long at this lounge)

 #### Access Requirements